-In 2023, Green Ridge Utilities, Inc. performed all required monitoring for contaminants and did not exceed any allowable levels of these contaminants.
-In addition, we received no violations from MDE and was in compliance with applicable testing and reporting requirements.
+In 2024, Green Ridge Utilities, Inc. performed all required monitoring for contaminants and did not exceed any allowable levels of these contaminants.
+In addition, we received no violations from MDE and were in compliance with applicable testing and reporting requirements.